Assassin's Creed Revelations: Gameplay

-Similarly to Brotherhood's "Borgia tower" system, players can gradually take control of Constantinople from the Templars by destroying their towers in each of the city's districts and killing the Templar captain stationed there.
-However, this feature has been expanded, as now the Templars will attempt to reclaim their tower if Ezio's notoriety in that district becomes too high and the player has not yet taken over the other Templar dens.
+Similarly to Brotherhoods "Borgia tower" system, players can gradually take control of Constantinople from the Templars by destroying their towers in each of the city's districts and killing the Templar captain stationed there.
+However, this feature has been expanded, as now the Templars will attempt to reclaim their towers if Ezio's notoriety becomes too high and the player has not yet taken over all the Templar dens.
 When this occurs, the player will have to defend the tower in a "Den Defense" minigame, where they control a group of Assassins from the rooftops and must fight off multiple waves of Templar soldiers and siege equipment.

 Another returning feature from Brotherhood is the ability to recruit Assassin initiates and call them for support during missions or send them on assignments to other cities around the Mediterranean Sea, which are controlled by the Templars.
 By completing contracts, the initiates gain experience and level up, granting them access to better equipment, and also reduce the Templar influence in a particular region.
 When Templar control over a city is weakened enough, the Assassins can launch an attack to try and take it over.
 To prevent the Templars from reconquering a city, Ezio can assign up to five Assassins to be permanently stationed there.
 An Assassin recruit who has reached the highest possible rank can be assigned to serve as the "Den Master" for any of the Assassin-controlled towers in Constantinople.
 This allows them to level up five additional ranks and also unlocks a unique mission for each district, in which Ezio and the Assassin hunt down a dangerous Templar in that area of the city.

 Other side activities include Piri Reis Missions, which teach the player about the different types of bombs that can be crafted; Guild Challenges for any of the three ally factions in the game (Thieves, Mercenaries, and the Romani); and finding rare books for Ezio's love interest, Sofia Sartor.
 In-game collectibles include treasure chests, Animus data fragments, and Ishak Pasha's Memoir Pages, the last of which unlock a secret mission akin to the Assassin Tombs from Assassin's Creed II and Lairs of Romulus from Brotherhood, in which Ezio must explore the inside of Hagia Sophia to retrieve Pasha's armor set.